Des'ree

-Desirée Annette Weekes (born 30 November 1968), known by her stage name Des'ree (/ˈdɛz(ə)reɪ/), is an English pop and soul recording artist and songwriter, who rose to prominence during the 1990s.
+Desirée Annette Weekes (born 30 November 1968), known by her stage name Des'ree (/ˈdɛz(ə)reɪ/), is a British pop and soul recording artist and songwriter, who rose to prominence during the 1990s.
 Known for her distinctive contralto voice and uplifting lyrics, Des'ree's biggest hits include the singles "Feel So High", "You Gotta Be", and "Life", as well as the ballad "Kissing You", which featured on the soundtrack of the 1996 film Romeo + Juliet.
 She was named Best British Female at the 1999 Brit Awards.
 Her other accolades include an Ivor Novello Award, a World Music Award, and four BMI Awards.

 Early life

-Des'ree was born in Croydon, South East London, on 30 November 1968.
-Her mother is from British Guiana (now Guyana), and her father is from Barbados.
+Des'ree was born in Croydon, South London, on 30 November 1968.
+Her mother is from Guyana and her father is from Barbados.
 She was introduced to reggae, calypso, and jazz music by her parents.
 The family lived in Barbados for three years before returning to the UK when Des'ree was a teenager.
 Prior to entering the music business, her parents had hoped she would study law at university.